-The Ministry of Ecology also has an advisory role.
-The current Minister Barbara Pompili has spoken publicly against GMOs and New Breeding Techniques alike.
+The Ministry of Ecological Transition also has an advisory role.
+The new Minister Christophe Béchu has yet to take a stance on the issue.

 ii.
 Role and membership of the biosafety authority

 Prior to 2022, two independent public organizations were involved in the monitoring and risk assessment for genetically engineered products and associated research projects: the French Agency for Food, Environmental and Occupational Health & Safety, ANSES, is in charge of food and feed perspectives while the High Council for Biotechnology, the HCB, is responsible for the environmental component.